VHRanger/setup_guides/termux_setup.md

 - lots of building and linking stuff (python wheels, some npm packages)
 - Depending on manufacturer, android might kill your termux process.
 Use dontkillmyapp guides or root to stop this.

+## TODO:
+Add fix for libtinfow broken in conda add euporie notebooks install add euporie as default opener in yazi

 # try this one:

 https://github.com/cheadrian/termux-chroot-proot-wine-box86_64